Investigating FRB 20240114A with FAST: Morphological Classification and Drifting Rate Measurements in a Burst-Cluster Framework: Statistical relations Between Drifting Rate and Other Physical Quantities

 \subsection{Analysis of consecutive and intermittent for downward and upward drifting}

-In this section, we present the statistical distribution of consecutive and intermittent time intervals for upward and downward drifting burst-clusters, derived from double-burst-cluster and multi-burst-cluster events.
+In this section, we present the statistical distribution of consecutive and intermittent time intervals for upward and downward drifting burst-clusters, derived from double- and multi-component burst-clusters.
 First, we focus on the intermittent intervals for upward and downward drifting burst-clusters separately.
-For the downward drifting burst-clusters, the sample size is 265, with a mean of 64.48 ms and a standard deviation of 89.40 ms, while for upward drifting burst-clusters, the sample size is 90, with a mean of 93.55 ms and a standard deviation of 124.91 ms. A Kolmogorov-Smirnov (K-S) test was performed on the intermittent only data, resulting in a test statistic D = 0.132 and a p-value of $1.740 \times 10^{-1}$, as shown in the first row of Figure~\ref{ks_test}, which suggests that there is no statistically significant difference between the two types of drifting burst-clusters in terms of their intermittent intervals.
+For the downward drifting burst-clusters, the sample size is 265, with a mean of 64.48 ms and a standard deviation of 89.40 ms, while for upward drifting burst-clusters, the sample size is 90, with a mean of 93.55 ms and a standard deviation of 124.91 ms. A Kolmogorov-Smirnov (K-S) test was performed on the intermittent only data, resulting in a test statistic D = 0.132 and a p-value of $1.740 \times 10^{-1}$, as shown in the first row of Figure~\ref{ks_test}.
+This high p-value indicates that we cannot reject the null hypothesis, meaning the intermittent intervals for the two types of drifting burst-clusters are statistically consistent with being drawn from the same distribution.

 Due to the scarcity of consecutive time intervals for upward drifting burst-clusters, with only 9 such intervals observed (shown in Figure~\ref{consecutive_upward_drifting_burst-clusters}), we were unable to perform a separate statistical analysis for consecutive upward and downward drifting burst-clusters.
 As a result, we combined consecutive and intermittent intervals for a comprehensive analysis.
-For the downward drifting burst-clusters, the combined sample size is 449, with a mean of 39.45 ms and a standard deviation of 74.94 ms, and for upward drifting burst-clusters, the combined sample size is 99, with a mean of 85.36 ms and a standard deviation of 121.85 ms. The K-S test for the combined data, shown in the second row of Figure~\ref{ks_test}, yielded a test statistic D = 0.314 and a p-value of $1.376 \times 10^{-7}$, indicating that the upward and downward drifting burst-clusters come from different distributions.
+For the downward drifting burst-clusters, the combined sample size is 449, with a mean of 39.45 ms and a standard deviation of 74.94 ms, and for upward drifting burst-clusters, the combined sample size is 99, with a mean of 85.36 ms and a standard deviation of 121.85 ms. The K-S test for the combined data, shown in the second row of Figure~\ref{ks_test}, yielded a test statistic D = 0.314 and a p-value of $1.376 \times 10^{-7}$.
+This very small p-value provides strong evidence to reject the null hypothesis, suggesting that the combined intervals for upward and downward drifting burst-clusters are likely drawn from different distributions.